Thursday, January 21, 2016

 -Watch a Christmas movie.
 (Elf is our favorite.
 We also watched Home Alone another day)

 -Go to a music concert.
-(We went to a couple because Lani plays the flute, Evie plays the clarinet, and Evie sings with her school's chorus).
+(We went to a couple because my daughters are in band and choir).

 -Buy a Christmas tree.